Formal grammar

 A formal grammar is a finite set of rules for generating "grammatically correct" sentences.

-A formal grammar works by starting with a single "unfinished sentence" or "root".
+A formal grammar works by always starting with the same single "unfinished sentence" or "root".
 Then, different rules are applied in turn, modifying the sentence each time, until the sentence is deemed to be "finished" and the process terminates.

 (By definition,) the set of sentences which can be generated by following the rules of a formal grammar comprise a formal language.
 The sentences which cannot be generated in this way do not fall in the formal language.